Khur, Isfahan

 Khur (خور) (Note: Also romanized as Khowr and Khūr) is a city in the Central District of Khur and Biabanak County, Isfahan province, Iran, serving as capital of both the county and the district.

 Demographics

 Population

-At the time of the 2006 National Census, the city's population was 6,216 in 1,754 households, when it was capital of the former Khur and Biabanak District of Nain County.
+At the time of the 2006 National Census, the city's population was 6,216 in 1,754 households, when it was capital of the former Khur and Biabanak District in Nain County.
 The following census in 2011 counted 6,721 people in 2,065 households, by which time the district had been separated from the county in the establishment of Khur and Biabanak County.
 Khur was transferred to the new Central District as the county's capital.
 The 2016 census measured the population of the city as 6,765 people in 2,208 households.

+Climate

+Khur has a hot desert climate (BWh) according to the Köppen climate classification.